 Enabling smart buildings with applications and services

-The Building Twin application allows a connected, digital representation of a physical building.
-It brings together dynamic and static data from multiple sources in a 3D model and enables informed and effective decisions to be made.
+The Building Twin allows a connected, digital representation of a physical building.
+It brings together dynamic and static data from multiple sources in 2D/3D models and enables informed and effective decisions to be made.
 It bridges the physical and digital worlds through sensors that collect real-time data within the physical environment.
 It provides real-time understanding of how a building is performing – enabling immediate adjustment to optimize efficiency and to provide data to improve the design of future buildings.
-The result is a more cost-effective, straightforward and sustainable building design and construction process for smart buildings. #BuildingTwin
+The result is a more cost-effective, straightforward and sustainable smart building. #BuildingTwin

 Benefits and added value

-- Better products built faster and to scale
+- Better software applications and products built faster and to scale

 - Enhanced insight into the performance of the building